 EU Settlement Scheme

+You should apply under the EU settlement scheme if you are an EU citizen or an immediate family member of the EU citizen to stay in the UK after 30 June 2021.
 If you are planning to get the pre-settled or settled status in the UK, then Sindhu Immigration Services can be your best choice.
 Our dedicated professionals work as helping hands and thoroughly guide you throughout the application process.
-Our guide will give you a quick review of the settlement scheme and the pre-requisites to apply for it.
+Our guide will give you a quick review of the settlement scheme and the prerequisites to apply for it.

 Applying for Settlement Scheme